 Why Texas?

-- Low cost of living — 10-20% below national average
+- Lower cost of living — 10–20% below the national average across most major metros

 Costs by Region